Table of Contents

 Working to support myself rather than a boss and several layers of management has always been my aim – and for all but a few years of my life, that's what I've been able to do.

-In my last post (click here if you missed it) I wrote about the challenges I have faced with blogging and product creation as a business that have resulted in my decision to go full circle and continue building my online business using Product Licensing instead.
-Click that link to receive a physical book. posted anywhere for just a small P&P contribution, that explains the model.
+In my last post (click here if you missed it) I wrote about the challenges I have faced with blogging and product creation as a business that have resulted in my decision to go full circle and continue building my online business using Network Marketing instead.
+Click that link to watch videos produced by my support leader to explain the product.

 My readers probably fall into one of four categories: